luongnguyen1805/kmn-workspace/README.md

 Instead, it provides a lightweight repository-native foundation.

-Projects may later index a KMN-Workspace using external retrieval systems if desired, while continuing to maintain repository knowledge as ordinary Markdown.
+Projects may later index a KMN-Layer using external retrieval systems if desired, while continuing to maintain repository knowledge as ordinary Markdown.

 # Design Goals